Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-The insertion of a spacer layer can also modify the ability of the FM to absorb the incoming spin current, or the so-called transparency of the FM interface \cite{Nguyen2015,Zhang2015i}.
+The insertion of a spacer layer can also modify the ability of the ferromagnet to absorb the incoming spin current, by modifying both the transparency \cite{Nguyen2015,Zhang2015i} and the spin memory loss at the interface \cite{Rojas-Sanchez2014,Berger2018b,Tao2018,Dolui2017}.
+The former accounts for the spin current backflow in the nonmagnetic metal (the larger the backflow, the smaller the spin current transmission into the ferromagnet), while the latter opens an additional spin dissipation channel at the interface (see Subsection \ref{s:sheTorque}).
+Both effects reduce the effective spin injection.
 A typical case is that of Hf, which has been shown to improve the SOT efficiency in W/Hf/CoFeB/MgO and Pt/Hf/CoFeB/MgO whilst promoting perpendicular magnetic anisotropy \cite{Pai2014} and reducing the magnetic damping \cite{Nguyen2015}.
-Changes in the SOT efficiency in such cases are usually interpreted in terms of an enhanced spin mixing conductance, which may also explain why the DL torque efficiency changes for different FM coupled to the same NM, as observed, e.g., in Pt/Co/TaN ($\xi^{j}_{\rm DL}=0.11$) and Pt/NiFe/TaN ($\xi^{j}_{\rm DL}=0.05$) \cite{Zhang2015i}.
-Such a phenomenological parameter, however, accounts for the transmission of the bulk spin current as much as for the generation of interface spin currents, so that its use to estimate an asymptotic value of the bulk SHE in NMs can be questioned.
+Changes in the SOT efficiency in such cases are usually interpreted in terms of an enhanced spin mixing conductance, which may also explain why the damping-like torque efficiency changes for different ferromagnets coupled to the same nonmagnetic metal, as observed, e.g., in Pt/Co/TaN ($\xi^{j}_{\rm DL}=0.11$) and Pt/NiFe/TaN ($\xi^{j}_{\rm DL}=0.05$) \cite{Zhang2015i}.
+Such a phenomenological parameter, however, accounts for the transmission of the bulk spin current as much as for the generation of interfacial spin currents, so that its use to estimate an asymptotic value of the bulk SHE in nonmagnetic metals can be questioned.
 Moreover, the spacer layer itself can be regarded as a source of spin current, as has been shown in the case of Hf \cite{Akyol2016,Ramaswamy2016}.